How to Hire a Home Technology Professional

 CEDIA offers training and certification specific to the residential technology industry.
 Ask your prospective home tech firm whether they employ CEDIA Certified Professionals and if they take advantage of continuing education and training.

-Your home tech pro should be involved at the beginning of the project.
+Your home tech pro should be involved at the beginning of the project, and should be meeting with the designers and builders, whether you're putting in a dedicated media room or building a brand new smart home.
 Complex systems may require changes to the build plans — for instance, to accommodate placement and ventilation of electronic components or a TV lift that will conceal the display when it's not in use.
 Proper planning up-front will help ensure a seamless, efficient, and cost-effective process for everyone involved.

 Ready to start your search?
 Find a CEDIA professional home technology professional to partner with on your next home technology project.